Jensen’s Alpha5 min read

-We know that, the higher the risk associated with an asset, the greater is the expected return from that asset.
-Thus, high returns are assumed to be the rewards for those aggressive investors who are willing to invest in the riskier assets.
-It makes the calculation of an asset’s or a portfolio’s risk-adjusted performance critical in making investment decisions.
+We know that the higher the risk associated with an asset, the greater the expected return from that asset.
+Thus, high returns are assumed to be the rewards for those aggressive investors who are willing to invest in riskier assets.
+It makes the calculation of an asset’s or a portfolio’s risk-adjusted performance-critical in making investment decisions.
 A Jensen’s Alpha also known as “Alpha /Jensen’s Measure / Jensen’s Performance Index” is a measure of portfolio performance.
 The portfolio should be well-diversified to leverage unsystematic risk.

-- Alpha is the difference between actual returns of a fund and the expected return- that could have been earned on a benchmark portfolio with the same amount of market risk (e.g. the same Beta).
+- alpha definition finance is the difference between actual returns of a fund and the expected return- that could have been earned on a benchmark portfolio with the same amount of market risk (e.g. the same Beta).

 - Therefore, It becomes an important ratio in the mutual fund analysis to interpret which funds to recommend to investors.
-Apart from Alpha, other important ratios like Sharpe ratio, Treynor ratio which we use in the analysis are covered in our earlier articles.
+Apart from Alpha, other important ratios like the Sharpe ratio and Treynor ratio which we use in the analysis are covered in our earlier articles.

 - Jensen’s Alpha = Expected Portfolio Return – [ Risk-Free Rate + Beta of the Portfolio* (Expected Market Return – Risk-Free Rate) ]

 2. Aj = Rp – [ Rf + Bp * ( Rm – Rf )]